aptech/docs/docs/plotaddvline.rst

 Remarks
 -------

+- Each set of lines added with a call to :func:`plotAddVline` will create will have the same line color, thickness and style.
+- If a legend label is added, all lines will share one legend entry.
+- See the entry for :func:`plotAddHLine` to see an example with more than one line style and legend entry.

 Please note that :func:`plotAddVLine` will add lines to existing graphs, it will not create a new graph if one does not exist. :func:`plotAddVLine` is not